 Your neighbors might not be aware of the benefits of retail arbitrage.
 You can find good deals by visiting local yard sales and estate sales.

-Using a yard sale app can help you locate sales with featured items and also plan your route.
-Visiting sales know what the selling prices are for similar items online will make it easier to find a needle in a haystack.
+Using a yard sale app can help you locate sales with featured items.
+It an also help you plan your route.

-With yard sales, you truly can find anything so it pays to keep an eye open for overlooked treasures.
+With yard sales, you can find anything.
+So, it pays to keep an eye open for overlooked treasures.

-With a smartphone, you can quickly research an item’s market value as well.
-This tactic can also give you a better idea of how to negotiate with the seller if the price needs to be lowered to increase your earning potential.
+With a smartphone, you can quickly research an item’s market value.
+This tactic can give you a better idea of how to negotiate with the seller.
+Lowering the purchase price can increase your earning potential.

 4. Thrift Stores